Use apt-transport-https to protect against security issues in APT?

 I've looked into it. apt-cacher-ng now supports passing HTTPS connections through, but of course it can't cache the corresponding data, so indeed we cannot afford using apt-transport-https at build time.
 Now, we already reconfigure APT source at boot time (source:config/chroot_local-includes/lib/live/config/1500-reconfigure-APT) so we could as well enable HTTPS there.

-#28 Updated by intrigeri over 2 years ago
+#28 Updated by intrigeri almost 3 years ago

 - Status changed from Confirmed to Rejected